Javizuma/snIAKA_2026/README.md

 This repository contains code used for the analysis of single-nucleus RNA-seq data from the mouse intra-amygdala kainic acid (IAKA) model of temporal lobe epilepsy.

-The folders contain scripts for preprocessing, cell-type annotation, differential expression analysis (single-cell and pseudobulk), pathway enrichment analysis, and cell–cell communication analysis using CellChat.
+The repository contains scripts for preprocessing, cell-type annotation, differential expression analysis (single-cell and pseudobulk), pathway enrichment analysis, cell–cell communication analysis using CellChat, and generation of figures included in the manuscript.
+Scripts are intended to be run sequentially, as some downstream analyses and figure scripts use objects generated in previous steps.

 ## Publication